 Talent Requirements for Application

-- Interview: Applicants will participate in a 20-minute interview with members of the Composition, Theory & Technology faculty.
-Interview topics will include applicant’s musical background, educational interests, professional goals, and an ear training and musicianship diagnostic evaluation (intervals, scales, chord qualities, etc).
-Applicants will also have the opportunity to ask the faculty questions.
+3. Interview: Applicants will participate in a short interview with members of the Composition, Theory & Technology faculty.
+Interview topics may include the applicant’s academic background, educational interests, and professional goals.
+Applicants will also have the opportunity to ask questions.

 About Bachelor of Science, Computer Science & Music